VladimirDimov/CustomDataGrid/README.md

 ----------
 ##Installation
-From the pacakege manager console in Visual Studio type `Install-Package DataTableServerSide`.
-On the client side reference the `dataTablesServerSide.js` from the 'assets/datatableServerside' folder.
+From the package manager console in Visual Studio type `Install-Package DataTableServerSide`.
+On the client side reference the `dataTablesServerSide.js` from the `assets/datatableServerside` folder.
 Also add the `bootstrap-tables.css` ([http://bootstrap-table.wenzhixin.net.cn/](http://bootstrap-table.wenzhixin.net.cn/ "link"))

 ##Description
 A simple data table.
 Uses Bootstrap styles.
-Supports paging, filtering, sorting and multiselect with serverside processing.
+Supports paging, filtering, sorting and multiselect with server side processing.
 **This project is still under development!**
 ##Quick Start
 ###Server: